bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 the cross-talk and fine-calibration data can be stored at any level of nesting within the BIDS dataset.
 For example for each session, or only once for a whole dataset.

-Example fif dataset with cross-talk and fine-calibration files stored once at the dataset root:
+Example FIFF dataset with cross-talk and fine-calibration files stored once at the dataset root:

 ```Text
 acq-crosstalk_meg.dat